metacpan/metacpan-web/README.md

 ## Local configuration changes

-The backend defaults to C<api.metacpan.org>.
+The backend defaults to `api.metacpan.org`.
 Running a local API server is optional and not required to hack on the front-end.
-The address to the API user can be changed in the metacpan_web.conf file.
-Ideally you would create a new file called C<metacpan_web_local.conf> that contains
+The address to the API user can be changed in the `metacpan_web.conf` file.
+Ideally you would create a new file called `metacpan_web_local.conf` that contains

     api        http://127.0.0.1:5000
     api_secure http://127.0.0.1:5000